gisellerequejo/exchange_rate_app/README.md

 1. What is this challenge?

-You have to present exchange rate accessing api and using Flask.
+You have to present an exchange rate accessing api and using Flask.

 2. Project Objective

-Our built a small app in 40 minutes in order to improve our coding skill.
+Our team built a small app in 40 minutes.

 3. Languages we used here:
+Python
 Flask